sekrystal/Jabberwocky/README.md

 ---

 ## Even Cooler Work

-I care deeply about data privacy.
-So much so that I work at [Confident Security](https://confident.security)—we build provably private AI.
-If you’re worried about your data privacy and security, or you’re building an AI product and want to explore partnerships, check us out!
+I work at [Confident Security](https://confident.security)—we build provably private AI.
+If you've got a popular AI model, lots of compute, and care about your users, give me a holler!

 **Follow us for privacy news and updates:**
 👉 [@confident_sec on Twitter/X](https://x.com/confident_sec)